-- i) Cyber security.
-See 5/2.9: - a) OT/IT digital architecture description - b) Cyber security risk assessment - c) Cyber security risk management system (CRMS) - for Functions assigned with medium or high risk level, documents required for compliance with the CS-System, CS-1 or CS-2 notations are to be submitted for review. - ii) Software.
-See 5/3.3: - a) Software test plan - b) For Functions assigned with low risk level, documents annotated as 'S', 'M' and 'W' for Computer Based System Category II in 4-9-3/Table 2 of the Marine Vessel Rules - c) For Functions assigned with medium or high risk level, documents required for compliance with the ISQM or SQM notations are to be submitted for review. - iii) Data analytics.
-See 5/3.5: - a) Brief summary of hybrid or data-driven applications physical principle, assumption and limitation - b) Data sources and data collection steps sensor configuration and mapping specification - c) Data quality assessment and control plan describe the method/procedure applied for data quality assessment, assurance and control (e.g., data quality validation and correction rules, measurable data quality metrics and dimensions, and data quality acceptance criteria) - d) Data modeling development procedures overview of the analytics approaches (e.g., a flow chart), method for key model parameters selection, method for data partitioning, and assumption/limitation prior to model training - e) Model evaluation results model evaluation methods, processes, model acceptance criteria and results - f) Record of the data model version procedure for model upgrade and deployment g) Data model application performance monitoring plan - model re-training criteria and procedures to better capture equipment maintenance events or change-outs, alarms for model application performance in operation.

-- h) Risk assessment of data model application - i) Model operation envelope - iv) Where the function is composed of systems or equipment which utilize conventional technologies, engineering and design document as required by the applicable Rules in the Marine Vessel Rules or the MOU Rules are to be submitted for review and approval.
+- i) Cyber resilience.
+See 5/2.9:

+- a) Documents required for compliance with Sections 4-9-13 and 4-9-14 of the Marine Vessel Rules as applicable or equivalent are to be submitted for review (R)

+- ii) Software and hardware.
+See 5/3.3:

+- a) Software test plan (R, OB)

+- b) For Functions assigned with low risk category level, documents required for compliance with Computer Based System Category II as applicable in 4-9-3 of the Marine Vessel Rules or equivalent are to be submitted for review (R) - c) For Functions assigned with medium or high risk category level, documents required for compliance with Computer Based System Category III in Section 4-9-3 of the Marine Vessel Rules or equivalent are to be submitted for review (R) - iii) Data analytics.
+See 5/3.5: - a) Brief summary of hybrid or data-driven applications physical principle, assumption and limitation (R) - b) Data sources and data collection steps sensor configuration and mapping specification (R) - c) Data quality assessment and control plan describe the method/procedure applied for data quality assessment, assurance and control (e.g., data quality validation and correction rules, measurable data quality metrics and dimensions, and data quality acceptance criteria) (R) - d) Data modeling development procedures overview of the analytics approaches (e.g., a flow chart), method for key model parameters selection, method for data partitioning, and assumption/limitation prior to model training (R) - e) Model evaluation results model evaluation methods, processes, model acceptance criteria and results (R) - f) Record of the data model version procedure for model upgrade and deployment (R) - g) Data model application performance monitoring plan model re-training criteria and procedures to better capture equipment maintenance events or change-outs, alarms for model application performance in operation (R) - h) Risk assessment of data model application (R) - i) Model operation envelope (R) - iv) Where the function is composed of systems or equipment which utilize conventional technologies, engineering and design document as required by the applicable Rules in the Marine Vessel Rules or the MOU Rules are to be submitted for review and approval.

-Each function is to be assigned a risk level (low risk level, medium risk level or high risk level).
-The parameters considered in the assignment of the risk levels are the function's operations supervision level and the consequences of failure.
+Each function is to be assigned a risk category level (low risk category level, medium risk category level or high risk category level).
+The parameters considered in the assignment of the risk category levels are the function's operations supervision level and the consequences of failure.
 Refer to Subsection 4/2.

-12.3 Modeling and Computer Simulation Tests
+12.3 Modeling and Computer Simulation Tests (1 October 2024)